 Oklahomans who sustain injuries in the course of performing their jobs and become temporarily or permanently disabled also may qualify for disability benefits through their employers’ worker’s compensation insurance.
 Workers’ compensation insurance provides coverage for medical care for work-related injuries or illnesses and payments for temporary disability as well as payment for permanent disabilities.

 Workers’ compensation pays two types of temporary disability benefits to replace lost wages while an employee is unable to work due to a work-related injury.
-The types of benefits are:

 - Temporary partial disability (TPD)—A worker may qualify for workers’ compensation TPD payments to replace some lost income if the worker can perform alternative work but cannot earn as much as he or she made before the workplace accident.